fluendo/fluster/README.md

   -r RESOURCES, --resources RESOURCES
                         set the directory where resources are taken from -o OUTPUT, --output OUTPUT
-                        set the directory where test results will be stored -ne, --no-emoji       set to use plain text instead of emojis -tsd TEST_SUITES_DIR, --test-suites-dir TEST_SUITES_DIR
+                        set the directory where decoder outputs will be stored -ne, --no-emoji       set to use plain text instead of emojis -tsd TEST_SUITES_DIR, --test-suites-dir TEST_SUITES_DIR
                         set the directory where test suite will be read from